gmail storagestorage cleanupgmail filters

 Intelligent Categorization:

-• Separates important documents from junk files
+• Tells important documents from junk files

-• Identifies duplicate attachments across emails
+• Spots duplicate attachments across emails

 • Recognizes outdated software and media files

-• Preserves recent and frequently accessed content
+• Keeps recent and frequently opened content

 Safety First: